Yann-Situ/PSSFFS2KXX/README.md

    - :pushpin: handle interactions with environment elements
    - :pushpin: Add new powers when selection+active (such as megaBOUM, dash, RollingDestroying...)
    - [ ] improve animation of balls
+   - [ ] add some juice and more effects
    - [ ] squish anim for squish balls
 * Juice :
    - [x] Camera shake on heavy ball, dunks and other style action